Pandemic, Problems at Pemex Suggest a Rethink of Mexico’s Energy Strategy

 Still, the government has reiterated its promise to achieve the clean energy milestone by 2024 and to respect the existing private operations.
 However, the way forward is still unclear as the government hasn’t given any indications of accelerating this agenda with concrete measures.
 To the contrary, in practice it continues to defund and undermine the regulatory bodies whose mandate is to keep on track the commitments from the private sector in strategic areas such as energy.

-Lopez-Obrador sees his administration as a paradigm shift, calling it the “fourth transformation,” thereby comparing it in significance to earlier flashpoints of reform and revolution in Mexican history. now is the time to think about oil and energy in a truly revolutionary fashion that avoids throwing good money after bad.
+Lopez-Obrador sees his administration as a paradigm shift, calling it the “fourth transformation,” thereby comparing it in significance to earlier flashpoints of reform and revolution in Mexican history.
+The pandemic does offer Mexico’s government a chance to make its mark and attain historical recognition for ushering in change for the country.
+But its ambitions for troubled Pemex are misdirected; now is the time to think about oil and energy in a truly revolutionary fashion that avoids throwing good money after bad.

 Alonso Hidalgo is a Latin America officer at the Natural Resource Governance Institute (NRGI).